BudWhiteStudying/python-xls-tryout/README.md

 The purpose of this (mostly AI-generated) short script is to demonstrate how to handle Excel files with Python.

+The script loads the contents of the file `existing.xlsx`, reads two values within it, sums them, and finally generates an output file named `generated.xsls` containing the sum of the two values.

 ## Usage

 ### Prerequisites